 Another program that has been a constant throughout the years is a monthly book discussion group.
 It grew into a library program from an informal book club that met in members’ homes.
 Among the original members were Kathleen Wiegner and Robert Borden, Jess and Becky Christman, Kimberly Childs, Barbara and John Curran.

 Library Goes Digital

 When asked what she was most proud of during her years as Library Director, Judith said it was getting the collection cataloged and instituting an electronic circulation system.
-“When I started, the books were shelved roughly into subject categories, but there wasn’t so much as card catalog.
+“When I started, the books were shelved roughly into subject categories, but there wasn’t so much as a card catalog.
 Since card catalogs everywhere were being replaced with computerized catalogs, we went straight to that type of system.
 When I came, books were checked out by the librarian writing the name of the patron and the name of the book in a notebook.
 We were really starting from scratch.”
 (Susan Minter reported that she had started a card catalog and had the traditional wooden case for it.
 However, no trace of it was found in 1996.)